Form–meaning mismatch: Raising objects

 In the case of object raising, the object of one verb can be the agent of another verb.
-For example, in we expect JJ to arrive at 2:00, JJ is the object of expect, but JJ is also the person who will be doing the arriving.^{[p.
-221]} Similarly, in Japanese, the potential form of verbs can raise the object of the main verb to the subject position.
+For example, in we expect JJ to arrive at 2:00, JJ is the object of expect, but JJ is also the person who will be doing the arriving.
+Similarly, in Japanese, the potential form of verbs can raise the object of the main verb to the subject position.
 For example, in the sentence 私は寿司が食べられる (Watashi wa sushi ga taberareru, "I can eat sushi"), 寿司 ("sushi") is the object of the verb 食べる ("eat") but functions as the subject of the potential form verb 食べられる ("be able to eat").

 Definiteness

 From a semantic point of view, a definite noun phrase is one that is identifiable and activated in the minds of the first person and the addressee.
 From a grammatical point of view in English, definiteness is typically marked by definite determiners, such as this.
-“The theoretical distinction between grammatical definiteness and cognitive identifiability has the advantage of enabling us to distinguish between a discrete (grammatical) and a non-discrete (cognitive) category”^{[p.
-84]} So, in a case such as I met this guy from Heidleberg on the train, the underlined noun phrase is grammatically definite but semantically indefinite;^{[p.
-82]} there is a form-meaning mismatch.
+“The theoretical distinction between grammatical definiteness and cognitive identifiability has the advantage of enabling us to distinguish between a discrete (grammatical) and a non-discrete (cognitive) category.”
+So, in a case such as I met this guy from Heidleberg on the train, the underlined noun phrase is grammatically definite but semantically indefinite; there is a form–meaning mismatch.

 Number agreement

 Grammatical number is typically marked on nouns in English, and present-tense verbs show agreement with the subject.
-But there are cases of mismatch, such as with a singular collective noun as the subject and plural agreement on the verb (e.g., The team are working hard).^{[p.
-89]} The pronoun you also triggers plural agreement regardless of whether it refers to one person or more (e.g., You are the only one who can do this).
-This is similar to the use of honorific constructions in the Toda language, where subject-verb agreement for number is generally marked by different verb conjugations, but there are exceptions with certain honorific forms.
+But there are cases of mismatch, such as with a singular collective noun as the subject and plural agreement on the verb (e.g., The team are working hard).
+The pronoun you also triggers plural agreement regardless of whether it refers to one person or more (e.g., You are the only one who can do this).
+This is similar to the use of honorific constructions in the Toda language, where subject–verb agreement for number is generally marked by different verb conjugations, but there are exceptions with certain honorific forms.
 For example, consider the following verb forms for the verb "to give" in Toda: